penninesoaringclub/newsletter/content/posts/2024-05/index.md

 *Graham Jones, Social Secretary*

-We were extremely privaged to have Jocky at our 2nd April Club Night.
-Among many other things Jocky is known as Cumbria's SIV Guru, team manager of the winning GB team in Argentina and part of a mountain resue team in the Lake District.
+We were extremely privileged to have Jocky at our 2nd April Club Night.
+Among many other things Jocky is known as Cumbria's SIV Guru, team manager of the winning GB team in Argentina and part of a mountain rescue team in the Lake District.
 His SIV trips to  Ölüdeniz in Turkey are legendary.

 Jocky opened the evening by expressing his sadness at the tragic loss of Malcolm Grout.
 Malc was well known for his tireless kindness in helping other paragliders in safety and progression.
 With Malc in mind Jocky was here to spread his own kindness to our club members and update us on Wing Recovery Techniques.